This doc explains our original product-based pricing plan. For more on pricing and user-related changes, see Overview of changes.

-For accounts on our original product-based pricing plan, this doc includes:
+For accounts on original pricing, this doc includes:

 Annual vs monthly pricing plans